High-Quality Early Care & Education for Your Child

-Sunbeam is a leader in early childhood education and care.
+Sunbeam is a leader in early childhood care and education.
 We are enrolling children ages birth to 3 in our early education programs and partner sites in Oklahoma City.
-This FREE program is open to income-eligible families with child care subsidy.
-Sunbeam offers:
+This FREE program is open to income-eligible families with childcare subsidy.

 - Access to FREE physical and dental examinations, immunizations, health screenings, and any necessary follow-up services.